-Khloe Kardashian Shows Off Her Chest At Airport After North West Grabs Her “Juicy” Bottom Before Costa Rican Family Vacation
+Khloe Kardashian Shows Off Her Chest At Airport After North West Grabs Her ‘Juicy’ Bottom Before Costa Rican Family Vacation

 A video posted by Kim Kardashian Snapchats (@kimksnapchats) on

 The blonde beauty wore a pair of Vetements X Juicy Couture black velour track pants to complete her sporty look.
 The track pants retailing for a mammoth $1,140.
-In the Snapchat video that was released by Kim Kardashian, the word Juicy is spelled out on the back of Khloe’s pants.
-The sparkling Juicy logo on the back of Khloe’s pants with all its glorious shimmer is what seemed to catch the attention of the two-and-a-half-year-old North West, who seemed in awe of the sparkles.
+In the Snapchat video that was released by Kim Kardashian, the word “Juicy” is spelled out on the back of Khloe’s pants.
+The sparkling Juicy logo on the back of Khloe’s pants with all its glorious shimmer is what seemed to catch the attention of the 2-and-a-half-year-old North West, who seemed in awe of the sparkles.

 The X Juicy Couture velour pants are a revival of the luxury sportswear labels earlier noughties aesthetic.
 They have a high-rise silhouette with a slim-straight leg and a crystal-embellished back logo.
 The girlfriend of Cleveland Cavalier basketball player Tristan Thompson completed her airport look with a pair of white fluffy slides while carrying her cell phone.
 Her blonde locks completed a wavy look that left her wraparound sunglasses perfectly exposed.